Further research is needed to determine the spelling of this surname.

 The Oranienbaum passenger list records that Hans Michael Kolkepp came from the German region of Würzburg.
 The 1767 census records that he came from the German village of Hecken in the Kurmainz region.

-This surname erroneouly translated as Kolgen or Kolgst on some documents.
+This surname is also translated as Kolgen or Kolgst on some documents.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Nk17, Mv2711.